Helvetto/GamesProject/backend/mancala/mancala-api/Readme.md

 - Liquibase: A database schema management and versioning tool that helps in managing database changes over time.
 - Docker: A containerization platform that allows for easy packaging and deployment of applications, ensuring consistency across different environments.
+- Nginx: A high-performance web server and reverse proxy server that can be used to improve the performance and scalability of web applications.

 ## Endpoints